justinthelaw/gpu-support-test/README.md

 ### Kubernetes Deployment

-The following instructions assumes that you already have an existing Kubernetes cluster up and running, and Zarf is pointed to that cluster and the context to be tested.
+The following instructions assumes that you already have an existing Kubernetes cluster up and running, the Kubernetes cluster already has the NVIDIA GPU operator plugin deployed and Zarf is pointed to that cluster and the context to be tested.

+Change the [deploy.yaml](./manifests/deploy.yaml) manifest to modify the number or slices of GPUs the pod can access.
+See [Troubleshooting](#troubleshooting) bullet item #6 for more details.

 The Kubernetes deployment of this test relies on Zarf.
 To package and deploy the test, execute the following: